sbrstrkkdwmdr/bottemplate/README.md

 }
 ```

--   to implement interaction args, modify the `setParamsInteract()` method
+-   to implement interaction params, modify the `setParamsInteract()` method
 -   for each arg, use the various getters in `interaction.options`
     eg.